-MATCH SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Match Group, Inc. - MTCH
+MATCH SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Match Group, Inc. - MTCH

-NEW ORLEANS, March 10, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 5, 2023 to file lead plaintiff applications in a securities class action lawsuit against Match Group, Inc. MTCH, if they purchased the Company's shares between November 3, 2021 through January 31, 2023, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, March 14, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 5, 2023 to file lead plaintiff applications in a securities class action lawsuit against Match Group, Inc. (NasdaqGS: MTCH), if they purchased the Company’s shares between November 3, 2021 through January 31, 2023, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the District of Delaware.

 Get Help